MODULE 2 - Energy Transition: The Indian Perspective

 More than 80% of primary energy still comes from fossil fuels, making the transition essential for climate resilience and long-term sustainability.

-At the same time, citizens and policymakers increasingly recognise the need for cleaner, more reliable and affordable energy systems.
+At the same time, policymakers recognise the need for cleaner, more reliable and affordable energy systems.

 India’s Climate Commitments